 What more can be said?
 Cree watched the thermometer on his dashboard go from 21° to 60° over the course of about three hours as he made his way to the Phoenix Valley.

-“Six years is far to long.”
-Cree said aloud as he finished his cross-country drive.
+“Six years is far too long,” Cree said aloud as he finished his cross-country drive.